sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/hallucinations-llms.md

 # Hallucinations and Generative AI
 Since the initial release of ChatGPT 3.5 in 2022, a major criticism of Large Language Models (LLMs) has been the tendency of these models to fabricate factually incorrect statements.
-LLMs generate text by predicting the most likely continuation based on the prompt's text, context, and model internal weights.
+LLMs generate text by predicting the most likely continuation token based on the prompt's text, context, and model internal weights.
 Unlike a deductive process, LLMs do not directly reference their training source material to generate responses.